johannesg98/LORR24/README.md

 ```shell
 python3 envWrapper/testEnv.py
 ```
-Interesting options to change in the script are:
+Relevant options to change in the script are:
 - Line 13 - inputFile: Choice of warehouse map/setting
 - Line 15 - simulationTime: 10000 simuation steps in lifelong setting
 - Line 16 - planTimeLimit: 1000ms in LRR, 70ms for quick testing (results should be the same again)